Print this role profile

 The testing manager also coordinates and manages a group of staff who perform the tests.
 Any errors or bugs that they may find are reported to the testing manager who reports these to the development team and the system owners to determine an order of priority for repair.

-A testing manager exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A testing manager exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the testing manager has level 4 and 5 capabilities, i.e. enables, ensures and advises on the skills outlined below.